6-channel audiovisual installation, 28’48’’

 — Salomé Voegelin, The Political Possibility of Sound (2019, 75)

-The sound installation was developed at the Schaubmarov Mlyn in Pezinok of the Museum of National Art, Bratislava, Slovakia and commissioned by the Mela Festival of Experimental Music.
+The sound installation was developed during an artist-in-residency in August 2023 at the Schaubmarov Mlyn in Pezinok, a dislocated unit of the Slovak National Gallery, Bratislava and commissioned by the Mela Festival of Experimental Music.